dalesgit/wiki-vim/Lectio.md

 ---

 # Lectio
+##  09 Oct 2024 Wed 08:45 AM

+James 4:7-8.
+Purify our hearts.
+Humble yourself.
+Reading was about allegorical interpretation of scripture being more like the kind of living with scripture that I am familiar with from lectio and e.g. Tomas Halek.

 ##  08 Oct 2024 Tue 11:36 AM
 John 3:...
 "He must increase while I decrease."
 Wait upon the Lord.
 1Tim 1;14